lymphIDIBAPS/rnaseq_vamador/readME.md

 The cluster configuration file is located in ***/home/oscar/rnaseq/config/slurm/config.yaml***.
 Below you have all the options available to customize your cluster run.

 ## Configuration of the pipeline
+### Common Options

+1. Fastq directory paired unmerged: specify the directory containing the paired end unmerged FASTQ files

+2. Technical duplicates: specify if we must work with tecnical duplicates or not

+3. Sample extension: specify the suffix of the samples

+4. Fastq directory single end: specify the directory containing the single end FASTQ files
 ### Trimmomatic
 In the configuration file we can adjust the options related with the trimmomatic tool.
 The current defult values are the same as those used by Marta Sureda.